 On Marissa: MyTheresa x Baum und Pferdgarten dress; Teva sandals; Loewe bag

 As much as I love following the trends, there’s nothing worse than looking like a clone—one of the reasons Parisians are so keen on vintage.
 Keep your eye out for exclusive collections and one-off pieces rather than heading straight to mass-produced items on the high street.
 I love Zara like the next woman, but if you purchase an item with a lot of print, I guarantee you’ll walk past someone else wearing it.
-Rixo does a great job at this with its limited capsule collections; the newest one created in collaboration with Sabina Socol is a dream.
+Rixo does a great job at this with its limited capsule collections; the newest being the dreamy denim edit with embroidered detail.